4.3 Periods to Be Presented in Pro Forma Financial Information

 for the registrant’s most recent fiscal year and interim period included or

-incorporated by reference in the registration statement unless the business
+incorporated by reference in the registration statement (unless the business

-entire period (i.e., in the audited historical income statement for the most
+historical income statement for the most recent full fiscal year and the

-recent full fiscal year and subsequent interim period) or in the proxy
+entire subsequent interim period) or in the proxy statement.
+If required,

-most recent historical financial information included or incorporated by
+financial information included or incorporated by reference if the business

-reference if the business acquisition has not yet been consummated.
-The pro
+acquisition has not yet been consummated.

 Example 4-8